top of page

 12.jpg

-By 1995 the Athletic Center and Winnet Buildings are completed.
+By 1995 the Athletic Center, Pavilion building and Winnet Building are completed.
 The PECO substation is still there in this photo.
 The only missing building is the Center for Business and Industry, which will be completed in 2003.
 The Winnet Building was named for Nochem Winnet (1898-1990), a lawyer and an early trustee at CCP.

 One Franklintown Apartments has built its parking garage on Callowhill Street between 17th and 18th.
 This 1.5-acre parcel is owned by Forest City Franklin Town Corporation and is the only non-CCP-owned lot on what we have been calling the campus.